 Freedom Comes When You Master Fear Pleasure

-- Eating junk food – pleasure.
+- Eating junk food.

-- Sleeping in – pleasure.
+- Sleeping in.

-- Netflix binges – pleasure.
+- Netflix binges.

-- Posting on Social Media – pleasure.
+- Posting on Social Media.

-- Unfocused daydreaming – pleasure.
+- Unfocused daydreaming.

 - Reading books about a topic you want to become an expert in.

-- Learning to dance, play an instrument or speak a foreign language.
+- Learning to dance, play an instrument or speak a foreign language

+There are two ways to enslave a person.
+The first is through physical force or intimidation.
+The second is through pleasure.
 By appealing to our immediate desires, a person can persuade us to give up our time, money or attention in exchange for something that won’t matter at all tomorrow.
-In time, our pursuit of these things becomes a habit that’s damn hard to break.
-This how pleasure becomes our master instead of our servant.
+In spite of this, most of us are far more worried about overcoming fear.

 Your Desire for Awesomeness Must Exceed Your Desire for Pleasure

-There are two kinds of pleasures in life…
+There are two kinds of pleasure…

-- Pleasures that create regret.
+- Pleasure that creates regret.

-- Pleasures that create value.
+- Pleasure that creates value.

+We assume that we lack the self-control or motivation to say “no” to temporary pleasures.
 We try to beat our desires into submission using budgets, time-management systems, accountability partners, to-do-lists, day planners and other tools and techniques.

 And that’s the root of the problem.
-It’s not that our desire for ordinary pleasures is too strong.
-It’s that our desire extraordinary pleasures is too weak.
+It’s not that our desire for pleasure is too strong.
+It’s that our desire for value is too weak.
 C.S.
 Lewis once wrote…

 “We are half-hearted creatures, fooling about with drink and sex and ambition when infinite joy is offered us, like an ignorant child who wants to go on making mud pies in a slum because he cannot imagine what is meant by an offer of a holiday at the sea.
 We are far too easily pleased.”